 So what are your options to get to ski resorts by train?

-The Ski Train
+The New Eurostar Snow Train

 The TravelSki Express

-Since last season, French tour operator TravelSki has chartered entire trains, rebranding them the ‘Travelski Express’.
+For the past three seasons, French tour operator TravelSki has chartered entire trains, rebranding them the ‘Travelski Express’.
 The downside of this is that you can only buy tickets for the Travelski Express as part of a whole ski holiday package, that includes train, transfer, accommodation, and a seven-day lift pass.

 The ski resorts served by the new Tavelski Express however, do include of the French Alps big hitters: La Plagne, Les Arcs, Les Menuires, Méribel, Tignes and Val d’Isère.
 The outbound journey — overnight on Fridays — drops you in the Alps in time for first lifts on Saturday mornings.
 The included transfer means that there’s no waiting around for a bus and no need to book a taxi.
-Like the Ski Train before it, the Travelski Express only has sit-up seats but no flat beds, so you might not get the best night’s sleep, and booze is banned.
-Coming back from the Alps, however, the journey is by day (and alcohol is permitted).

-The Inghams-Eurostar Snow Train
+The Inghams Snow Train

+Some skiers are put off by the idea of changing stations in Paris, but if you don’t want to cross Paris by Metro, a taxi from the taxi rank or a pre-booked taxi makes it smoother.
 To get yourself into resort earlier on your first day or give yourself more rail options, you could also consider taking a Eurostar to Paris, Lille, or Brussels one night earlier, stopping over, and then catching a train to the Alps from there the next morning.

 Sleeper Trains to Austria